 A forklift is more than just a piece of machinery.
-For businesses like large retail operations, distribution centers, and warehouses, they play an important role in meeting deadlines and other goals.
-Between maintenance and leasing costs, forklifts contribute to a hefty portion of your overheads.
+For businesses like large retail operations, distribution centers and warehouses, they play a key role in meeting deadlines and other goals.
+Between maintenance and leasing costs, forklifts contribute to a hefty portion of your overhead.

 Knowing when to replace a forklift is necessary not just for your bottom line, but also for safety and productivity.
-And while the decision to replace is not always a cut and dry one, there are some factors which can help you make the choice.
+And while the decision to replace is not always a cut and dry, there are some factors which can help you make the choice.

 Because sometimes investing in upgrades or repairs is the right way to go, and other times it’s simply cheaper and more convenient to replace unreliable or inefficient machines.

 There’s a meaningful difference between the average lifespan, and the average economical lifespan of a forklift.
 Some forklifts can last up to 10 years and still be functional.
 However, it is unlikely these forklifts will act as efficiently and productively (that is, economically) as a new one.

 Every forklift has an economic lifespan, and at some point, it will become cheaper, and more efficient, to purchase a new one.
 The way to determine if a forklift has outlived its economic lifespan is by looking at its type and how many hours of operation per month it does